Tell me a bit about yourself?

 What kind of a salary do you have in mind?

-If afraid of asking for too much or selling yourself short, perhaps you could turn it around and say “what would you normally pay someone for this role with my qualifications and experience?”
+If afraid of asking for too much or selling yourself short, perhaps you could turn the question around and say “what would you normally pay someone for this role with my qualifications and experience?”

 Have you got any questions?